jam53/Jam54_Launcher/Documentation/BuildingTheProject.md

 As described in [Understanding what's in the project](./WhatsInTheRepository.md), there are 2 projects in this repository, the *Jam54Launcher* and *Updater*.
 Naturally this means that we will need to build twice.

 ## Building The Jam54_Launcher
 Build the main project first, *Jam54Launcher*.
-By following the steps described in the guide [creating a jar.](./CreatingAJar.md)
+This can be done by executing the Maven command `clean` followed by the Maven command `package` which will create an uber jar.
+The uber jar contains all of the dependencies required to run the Jam54 Launcher.

-This build process should result in folder called *out* to be created, in which there will be a subfolder called *artifacts*.
-In there you will find a folder called *Jam54_Launcher_jar*.
+This build process should result in a folder called *target* to be created, in which the uber jar `Jam54_Launcher-1.0-SNAPSHOT-jar-with-dependencies.jar` will be placed.

-Move the contents of the *Jam54_Launcher_jar* folder to a new folder.
+## Obfuscating the built Jam54_Launcher jar

-## Obfuscating `Jam54_Launcher.jar`
+Once we built the *Jam54Launcher*, we should obfuscate the package within the uber jar that contains our code.
+This can be done by running the `ObfuscateJam54LauncherBuild.bat` script.

-Once we built the *Jam54Launcher*, we should obfuscate the main jar that contains our code.
-Follow the steps described in [Obfuscation.md](./Obfuscation.md).
+Rename the obfuscated uber jar to `Jam54_Launcher.jar` and move it to a new empty folder.

 ## Building The Updater
 - Right click on the `Updater` project and select *Publish*